jvineis/functional_gene_db/README.md

     sed 's/\|/_/g' dsrB_ncbi_parks-nonredundant-blastfilter.faa | sed 's/:/_/g' > dsrB_ncbi_parks-nonredundant-blastfilter-sed.faa

-# Build a Phyloseq Object using the output nodes from MED and vsearch taxonomic assignment
+# Build a Phyloseq Object using the output nodes from MED or SWARM etc and vsearch taxonomic assignment - This is amplicon stuff that is somewhat misplaced here, but I'm leaving it for now.

 1.Run MED in the way you like.
 Something like this will do.